lukasschwab/arxiv.py/README.md

 #### Logging

-To inspect this package's network behavior and API logic, configure an `DEBUG`-level logger.
+To inspect this package's network behavior and API logic, configure a `DEBUG`-level logger.

 ```pycon
 >>> import logging, arxiv